Here's where you can get a free COVID-19 test this week

 ANNAPOLIS, Md. — Looking to get a free COVID-19 test?
 We've got you covered.

-The following state-run testing sites will be open on Monday for walk-up or drive-through COVID-19 testing without an appointment.
+The following state-run testing sites will be open for walk-up or drive-through COVID-19 testing without an appointment.

 Daily (Mon-Sun)